RESIDENTS

 01/07/22

-Reza Mirabi finds himself somewhere between a choreographer, visual artist, dancer, and seed collector, with a background in horticulture, environmental education, and reforestation projects in Iran, Kurdistan, India, and Portugal.
+Reza Mirabi (Iran/Germany, 1988) finds himself somewhere between a choreographer, visual artist, dancer, and seed collector, with a background in horticulture, environmental education, and reforestation projects in Iran, Kurdistan, India, and Portugal.

 Through sound, movement, and poetics, Mirabi looks for ways to embody stories.
 Urgent yet fragmented stories of both personal and political memories, materials, and forms of loss.
 Stories that are formed by listening and imagining, and listening again.
 Ways of listening with and through the whole body to respond critically to the layered (hi)stories of displacement that he carries within himself.